Distribution Charter

 6.2 A Publisher may elect in PLS Account Manager to exclude specific Titles, rights, licences and / or territories from its grant of rights to PLS, in which case no revenue shall be allocated to such Publisher in respect of such excluded Titles, rights, licences and / or territories.

-6.3 A Publisher cannot request that a Title is licensed to the same licensing sector through both CLA and NLA.
+6.3 A magazine Publisher cannot request that a Title is licensed to the same licensing sector through both CLA and NLA.

 7. Distribution Charter review